 While the proliferation of computers and information technologies does not alter basic codes of behavior in academic life, it does place some issues in new contexts.
 Using these technologies enables people to do varied things, both ethical and unethical, more easily.
 These technologies are an enormously rich resource for innovation and the furtherance of the university's mission.
-However, in spite of many positive aspects, these technologies also increase the risks of actions, deliberate or not, that are harmful in various ways, including: (a) interference with the rights of others; (b) violation of the law; (c) interference with the mission of the university's computer and information network.
+However, in spite of many positive aspects, these technologies also increase the risks of actions, deliberate or not, that are harmful in various ways, including: (a) interference with the rights of others; (b) violation of the law; (c) interference with the mission of the university; and/or (d) endangering the integrity of the university's computer and information network.